Learn what is covered by an API call and how data retrieval is measured by Intrinio's financial data plans.

 Developers will notice that the JSON return of their API call includes the item "api_call_credits."
 This number will usually be one, but with API calls that include multiple items, or multiple tickers, it can go up to 150.

-API and Excel users can track their usage in their accounts for any of the data feeds they are subscribed to.
+API users can track their usage in their accounts for any of the data feeds they are subscribed to.